The best places in Africa to see leopard in the wild

 The South Luangwa is situated in the east of Zambia, along the Luangwa Valley.
 It combines pristine riverine habitat with reliable water sources, creating the perfect balance for a remote wildlife hotspot - and prime leopard habitat to boot.
 In this national park, leopards are sighted daily, especially around the oxbow lagoons and riverine woodlands on the Luangwa River floodplains.
 Dotted with groves of giant ebony trees, luxuriant sausage trees and acacias, you are almost guaranteed to capture an iconic image of a leopard lazying about on a branch.
 Night game drives are a specialty here and the chances of exceptional leopard sightings at night are very high.

 With a host of affordable camping and self-drive safari options available, as well as luxury camps, South Luangwa has something for everyone.
 To increase your chances of high-quality leopard sightings, we do recommend looking into a private safari.
 The best time to visit is during the late dry season (August to October), when the vegetation is a little less dense.
-Combine your nightly game drives with sleeping under the stars on an adventurous sleep out in the river bed at Chinzombo Lodge, and you might very well fall asleep to a leopard rasping in a neighbouring tree!
+Combine your nightly game drives with sleeping under the stars, on an adventurous sleep out in an ebony tree on the Luangwa River, with only a mosquito net separating you from the night sky!
+Kaingo Camps' Elephant Hide Star Bed is the perfect place to fall asleep to a leopard rasping in a neighbouring tree!
+Nicknamed "Camp of the Leopard", Kaingo means Leopard in the local Nyanja language - fitting for the camp, located deep within South Luangwa in a prime area renowned for leopards - explore on game drive or on foot!

 SAFARI SUGGESTION:

 Botswana’s varied landscapes and excellent leopard sightings are a testament to the leopard’s adaptability.
-Here, they are commonly seen both in the desert habitats of the Central Kalahari Game Reserve, as well as in the wetlands of the Abu Private Reserve and Moremi National Parks.
+Here, they are commonly seen both in the desert habitats of the Central Kalahari Game Reserve, as well as in the wetlands of the Okavango Delta and Moremi Game Reserve.
 A UNESCO World Heritage Site, the Okavango Delta stretches over two million hectares of pristine floodplains, where meandering channels weave around thousands of palm-fringed islands, where the clear, lily-covered water is pure enough to drink.
 Visit the leopards of Botswana between the months of June and November to maximise your chances of great sightings.

-Wild Wonderful World Founder Michelle recounts one of her recent sightings at Abu Camp
+Wild Wonderful World Founder Michelle recounts one of her favourite recent leopard sightings in the Delta:

 On the eastern border of the Delta lies Moremi Game Reserve, the oldest protected section of this part of Botswana, and it really is the envy of the whole country for its substantial big cat sightings.
 Thanks to good year-round game, predators - including leopard - have a steady supply of pray which keeps them in the area.
 Located in this renowned Game Reserve in the north-eastern corner of Chief’s Island – once a tribal leader’s hunting ground – Mombo Camp is a beacon of ecotourism, leaving a light footprint in this little slice of paradise.
 Often dubbed “the place of plenty”, it has become renowned for its incredible leopard sightings since the filming of ‘Eye of the Leopard’.
 In addition to leopard, there are good numbers of lion and cheetah, large herds of buffalo, spotted hyena and white rhino to name a few.